sdimi/Step2heart/readme.md

 You might also need some extra helper libraries like `tqdm` (prettier for-loops) but they are not mandatory.

 ## Data
-We use data from the Fenland Study (https://www.mrc-epid.cam.ac.uk/research/studies/fenland/).
+We use data from the [Fenland Study](https://www.mrc-epid.cam.ac.uk/research/studies/fenland/).
 We cannot publicly share this data but it is available from the MRC Epidemiology Unit at the University of Cambridge upon reasonable request.
 To facilitate easier testing of our code, we provide small samples with the same vectors and naming conventions.
-See data/feature_names for the features and their order and data/fitness_test for the lab test data sample and the dictionary.
-Sensor windows from a randomly selected participant are provided in /data.
+See ``data/feature_names`` for the features and their order and ``data/fitness_test`` for the laboratory treadmill data sample and the data dictionary.
+Sensor windows from a randomly selected participant are provided in ``/data``.

 # Run